gruntwork-io/bash-commons/README.md

 1. [Testing](#testing)

+## Compatibility

+The code in this repo aims to be compatible with:

+* Bash 3
+* Most major Linux distributions (e.g., Ubuntu, CentOS)

 ### Code style

-All the code should follow mainly follow the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml).
+All the code should mainly follow the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml).
 In particular:

-* Use the Bash shell.
-We aim for compatibility with Bash 3.
 * The first line of every script should be `#!/bin/bash`.
 * All code should be defined in functions.
 * Functions should exit or return 0 on success and non-zero on error.